Menu Close

 Yes, as we noted above the code requires every basement, habitable attic, and every sleeping room to have at least one operable emergency escape and rescue opening.

-If a basement contains a habitable room or is used as such, it must provide a means of egress, such as an egress window.
+If a basement contains a habitable room or is used as such, it must be provided with an emergency escape and rescue opening, such as an egress window.

 When the sill height of the egress basement window is located below grade (common for egress windows provided for a basement) a window well must be provided.